-Developing menus for a large, multi-thousand attendee, three-day conference with an eleven–day set up, as well as preparing, cooking, and presenting food in a manner that is engaging and diverse, is a grand event in itself, and one that needs and deserves just as much planning, if not more, than the event its being planned for.
-How do you accomplish this in a professional manner and set a new standard for others to envy?
-It’s all in the details.
+Developing menus for a large, multi-thousand attendee, a three-day conference with an eleven-day set up, as well as preparing, cooking, and presenting food in a manner that is engaging and diverse, is a grand event in itself, and one that needs and deserves just as much planning, if not more, than the event it's being planned for.
+How do you professionally accomplish this and set a new standard for others to envy?
+It's all in the details.

 Planning & Details